-Light Fidelity, widely known as LiFi is high speed bi-directional networked and mobile communication of data using light.
-LiFi comprises of multiple LED light bulbs that form a wireless network, offering a substantially similar user experience to other wireless communication technology such as Wi-Fi except using the light spectrum.
+Light Fidelity, widely known as LiFi is a high speed bi-directional network, for mobile communication of data using light.
+LiFi is comprised of multiple LED light bulbs that form a wireless network, offering a substantially faster user experience, in comparison to other wireless communication technologies, such as Wi-Fi, by using the light spectrum.

 The Global LiFi Congress® will bring together, in an international event, all of the players involved in this new technology.

-How is LiFi able to enhance my strategy for innovation?
+How is LiFi able to enhance my innovation strategy?
 How can LiFi give me a competitive edge?

 The Global LiFi Congress® will be structured around four key areas:

-The scientific conferences will enable you to discover all of the latest advances in LiFi research and innovation.
-The round tables will provide an opportunity for an exchange of ideas on the applications of LiFi in a very wide variety of fields such as medical, transport, aeronautics, commercial spaces...
+The scientific conferences will enable you to discover all of the latest advances in LiFi research, and innovation.
+The round tables will provide an opportunity for an exchange of ideas on the applications of LiFi in a very wide variety of fields such as medical, transport, aeronautics, commercial shopping centers.

-The magnificent room in the Salons Hoche will be reserved as an exhibition space.
-More than 20 companies, comprised of start ups, multinationals and professional associations will exhibit their latest innovations and products there.
+The magnificent Ballroom in the Salons Hoche will be reserved as an exhibition space.
+More than 20 companies, comprised of start ups, multinational organizations and professional associations will exhibit their latest product innovations.

-An area of over 300m2 will be provided for professionals and scientists to exchange views on LiFi’s future prospects.
-These more informal exchanges will give you the opportunity to easily meet other players, future partners and clients.
+An area of over 300m2 will be provided for professionals, and scientists to exchange their views on LiFi’s future prospects.
+These more informal exchanges will give you the opportunity to easily meet other players, future partners, and clients.

-One to one meetings with other delegates in order to create exclusive relationships.
+One on one meetings with other delegates will allow attendees to create exclusive relationships.

 The members of the LiFi International Scientific Committee, comprised of the forefathers of LiFi, will be present at this event.
 This association of scientists has consistently supported the committee of the Global LiFi Congress®.

 The start-ups and world leaders in research around LiFi are participating in this congress to bring a certain technological added value.
-Notably, we will find among them the companies and scientists who invented this technology, as well as the start-ups that matter in this sector.
+Notably, we will find among them the companies, and scientists who invented this technology, as well as the start-ups that are pertinent to this sector.

-We will also be presenting the major companies of this world who invest heavily in LiFi, like transport’s industry.
+We will also be presenting the major companies of this world who have invested heavily in LiFi, such as the transportation industry.

 Every entity, every business is affected by this technology.

-The companies, which are interested in indoor communication such as in transport services or shopping centres see the arrival of LiFi as a solution to many problems.
+The companies, which are interested in indoor communication such as in transport services or shopping centers, see the arrival of LiFi as a solution to many problems.

 The telecommunication companies have found a way to counter the saturation of radio waves expected in a few years.

-Private and public companies wish to maximise the security of their confidential data through a much safer new technology.
+Private, and public companies who wish to maximise the security of their confidential data through a much safer new technology.